craigsilver1337-ship-it/ZKavangard/PORTFOLIO_INTEGRATION_REPORT.md

 **Production Ready**: YES
 **Deployment Status**: READY FOR MAINNET

-The Chronos Vanguard portfolio integration system is fully operational and ready for production deployment.
+The ZkVanguard portfolio integration system is fully operational and ready for production deployment.

 ---